AVNI6/Recipe/README.md

-# 🥘 Gujarati Recipe Finder Web Application
+# 🥘 Recipe Finder Web Application

-A user-friendly web application to explore and learn traditional Gujarati recipes.
+A user-friendly web application to explore and learn traditional recipes.
 Users can browse a variety of dishes, view step-by-step cooking instructions, see required ingredients, and search or filter recipes based on preparation time, dietary preferences (vegetarian/non-vegetarian), and course type (snack, main course, dessert).

 ## 🌟 Features